Sampot: Origins

-Complex methods and intricate patterns have been developed to make the cloth, one of which is the hol method which involves dyeing patterns on silk before weaving.
-What remains unique to Cambodian weavers is the uneven twill technique.
+Silk weaving was an important part of Cambodia's cultural past.
+People from Takéo Province have woven silk since the Funan era.
+Complex methods and intricate patterns have been developed to make the cloth, one of which is the hol method which involves the uneven twill technique.
 The reason they adopted such an unusual method remains unclear.

-However, little is known about the Old Khmer vocabulary for these fabrics, and if the sampot today was simply changed over time from the original Angkorian textiles.
-The ancient bas-reliefs however provide a complete look at what fabrics were like, down to patterns and pleats.
-Silk woven cloths are used in weddings and funerals and for decoration of temples.
+Khmer ballerina Neang Sok in Khmer sbai & sampot samloy, 1860s by Émile Gsell.

 In 1858–1860, Henri Mouhot, a French naturalist and explorer, embarked on a journey to mainland Southeast Asia (Indochinese Peninsula) where he had the opportunity to meet the king of the Khmer court.
 In his diary, Travels in the Central Parts of Indo-China (Siam), Cambodia, and Laos, during the years 1858, 1859, and 1860, Mouhot described the attire of the Cambodian king during his encounter:

 Like his subjects, he generally wears nothing but the langouti, the native dress.
 His was composed of yellow silk, confined at the waist by a magnificent belt of gold studded with precious stones.

 — Henri Mouhot, Travels in the Central Parts of Indo-China (Siam), Cambodia, and Laos… (1858–60).

 In George Groslier's Recherches sur les Cambodgiens (1921), a French director of Cambodia Arts during the French protectorate of Cambodia, observed the sampot: